UnorthodoxThing/frontend-cool-features/dropdowns/README.md

 WARNING: If anything changes from order, rename and reorder from repo and in this README file.

+## UI Patterns

+There are 3 types of dropdown for desktops.

+Vertical dropdown menu, Accordian menu, and horizontal dropdown menu.

+### Vertical dropdown menu, and Horizontal dropdown menu - Usage

+* Use when there are between 2-9 sections of content that need a hierarchal navigation structure.

+* Do not use when there is a need to single out the location of the current section of the site.
+(Then) use the navigation tabs.

+Solutions

+* On mouseout events (when the user takes his mouse away from the drop-down'ed box), add a delay before hiding the drop-down'ed box (typically 200-300ms (recommended: 200ms)).

+* Make the area of each menu item (_tap targets_) wider than just the text of the menu item so that the user has more space to put his mouse cursor over.

+Tap targets are links, buttons, ads and forms.
+Tap targets should have enough space around them for a fingertip to ensure users can tap their desired item without accidentally selecting another tap target.

+!: Smaller screens means smaller tap targets.

+For things like menus or call to action buttons, Google states that these should be at least 48 CSS pixels tall/wide.
+Google also recognises that not all tap target can be or should be 48 CSS pixels.
+They specify that if your tap targets are smaller than 48 CSS pixels, there should be at least be 32 CSS pixels between any tap targets.

+If you're getting a tap target size error on mobile SEO tools, this is usually because your tap targets are too close together, rather than the actual tap target being too small.

+* Change the cursor image as the user hovers over a list item.

+`a:hover {
+  cursor: pointer;
+  }`

 1. Dropdown menu ONE level

 ...